suit-wg/architecture/draft-ietf-suit-architecture.md

 devices have received an update and which of them are still pending an update.

-Firmware images can be conveyed to devices in a variety of ways, including USB, UART, WiFi, BLE, low-power WAN technologies.
-At the application layer a variety of different protocols may be used as well.
-MQTT, CoAP, and HTT are the most popular application layer protocols used by IoT devices.
-This architecture does not make assumptions about how the firmware images are distributed to the devices.
+Firmware images can be conveyed to devices in a variety of ways, including USB, UART, WiFi, BLE, low-power WAN technologies, mesh networks and many more.
+At the application layer
+a variety of protocols are also available: MQTT, CoAP, and HTTP are the most popular application layer protocols used by IoT devices.
+This architecture does not make assumptions about how the firmware images are distributed to the devices and therefore aims to support all these technologies.

 In some cases it may be desireable to distribute firmware images using a multicast or broadcast protocol.
-This architecture does not make any assumptions about such a protocol.
+This architecture does not make recommendations for any such protocol.
 However, given that broadcast may be desirable for some networks, updates must cause the least disruption possible both in metadata and firmware transmission.
 For an update to be broadcast friendly, it cannot rely on link layer, network layer, or transport layer security.
 A solution has to rely on security protection applied to the manifest and firmware image instead.
 In addition,